Pash-Project/Pash/CONTRIBUTING.md

 	**Good commit messages** should explain *why* you made this change, what other changes you considered, and why you rejected them, unless those things are obvious or irrelevant.

+5. **Don't write code you don't need.**

+	If you write some code you think we'll need some day, but there isn't a specific use for it now, it's just noise.
+Don't bother.
+How do you know it works?
+How do you know it won't break before you need it?
+At the very least, write tests for it.

 Coding Style:
 ----